Do you sometimes forget whether it’s affect or effect?

 Quick Tips for Proofreading

 We all know that typos and grammatical errors as easy to make.
-However, whether we are writing a blog article, responding to a Facebook message or posting something on Google+, our grammar must be on its best behavior.
+However, whether we are writing a blog article, responding to a Facebook message, or posting something on LinkedIn, our grammar must be on its best behavior.

-If you are like me and grammar isn’t your forte, use these 3 ways to increase your grammar IQ.
+If you are like me and grammar isn’t your forte, use these three ways to increase your grammar IQ.

 Here is your chance to ask about any grammar issues you want to know about.
 I listed 7 common grammar errors, but there are many more.
 In the comment section below, please let me know what grammar questions you have.